History of Palestine: Jazzari period

-Jazzar Pasha was appointed Wali of Sidon by the Sublime Porte for his role in uprooting the Zaydani sheikhdom.
-Unlike the Galilee-born Zahir, Jazzar was a product of the Ottoman state and a force for Ottoman centralization, yet he also pursued his own agenda, extending his influence throughout the southern half of Ottoman Syria.
-Jazzar assumed control over Zahir's cotton monopoly and further strengthened the fortifications of Acre, where he was based.
-He financed his rule through income generated from the cotton trade, as well as taxes, tolls and extortion.
-Tensions between Jazzar and the French cotton merchants of Acre ended with the latter being expelled in the late 1780s, at a time when prices for Palestine's cotton were declining due to alternative sources elsewhere.
-Like Zahir, Jazzar was able to maintain domestic security by suppressing the Bedouin tribes.
-However, the local peasantry did not fare well under his stringent taxation policies, which resulted in many leaving the Galilee for neighboring areas.
-To protect his rule, he raised a personal army of mamluks (slave soldiers) and mercenaries consisting of troops from different parts of the Islamic world.
-Jazzar established close ties with the Tuqan family, who were traditionally aligned with the Ottoman authorities.
-However, the Tuqans' chief rival, the Jarrar family, resisted his attempts at centralization and Jazzar besieged them at their Sanur fortress in 1790 and 1795, both times ending in defeat.
+Jazzar Pasha was appointed Wali of Sidon by the Sublime Porte for his role in uprooting the Zaydani sheikhdom, and extended Ottoman control and his influence throughout the southern half of Ottoman Syria.
+He built on Daher's cotton monopoly and further strengthened the fortifications of Acre, which was now his base, financing his rule through income generated from the cotton trade, as well as taxes, tolls and extortion.

+Like Daher, Jazzar was able to maintain domestic security by suppressing the Bedouin tribes, but he alienated the local peasantry with stringent taxation policies that resulted in many leaving the Galilee for neighboring areas.
+To protect his rule, he raised a personal army of mamluks (slave soldiers) and mercenaries consisting of troops from different parts of the Islamic world, and established close ties with the Tuqan family, who were traditionally aligned with the Ottoman authorities.